kosamad/the-meadow-project/README.md

 **Product Availability and Superuser Controls**

 Regular users only see products and events marked as 'active,' meaning these items are currently in stock and available for purchase.
 Superusers, however, have access to the full catalog, including items marked as 'inactive.'
 Inactive items are highlighted in red and include a 'reactivate' button.
+This inactive feature gives supersuers control over product visibility.
+It provides a straightforward way to manage the visibility of products without needing to delete them from the database.
+This gives flexibility and allows for temporary or permanent deactivation of products without altering their stored data.

 Clicking this button redirects superusers to the product or event edit pages, where they can toggle the 'is_active' status as needed.
 This feature helps superusers efficiently manage the inventory by making it easy to see what is listed and update item availability as required.